1916 Australian conscription referendum: Aftermath

 Immediately following the poll, another event – which would be the last straw for the Labor Party – emerged.
 A general strike amongst the coalminers had been brewing throughout October, and by November it had boiled over.
-Within weeks the Labor Party split, Hughes and his followers walking out to form a new National Labor Party that would eventually merge with the opposition Commonwealth Liberal Party to form the Nationalists and maintain Hughes as Prime Minister for another six years.
+Within weeks the Labor Party split, Hughes and his followers walking out to form a new National Labor Party that would eventually merge with the opposition Commonwealth Liberal Party to form the Nationalists and maintain Hughes as prime minister for another six years.

 Hughes accepted the decision of the voters, despite calls from some newspapers and supporters to push ahead with the introduction of conscription regardless of the result.
-The men who had been called up and whom had reported would be free to return home upon a month of training.
+On 23 November 1916 it was announced that the government would revoke the September conscription proclamation.
+The men who had been called up and who had reported would be free to return home upon a month of training; men who had been sentenced by the exemption courts had their sentences annulled.
 In their analysis of the failure of the poll, Hughes and Pearce calculated that, assuming a consistent bloc of support from the Commonwealth Liberal Party, about half of the Labor movement had stuck with Hughes at the polls, and half had defected to defeat the referendum, in concert with other narrower demographic groups such as farmers, pacifists and the Irish.
 Through the operations of his colleagues during the two-week interlude between the failure of the vote and the break-up of the party, Hughes was aware that the Labor Party was conspiring to rid themselves of him at the first opportune moment, presumably after the settlement of the coalminers' industrial dispute.